cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 | All-in  | EV of all-in, -EV of all-in  | 1, -1  |
 | Fold  | -0.5, 0.5  | -0.5, 0.5  |

 If Player 1 has JT offsuit and Player 2 has AK offsuit, the numbers are as below.
-The all-in call scenario has -2.5 for Player 1 and 2.5 for Player 2 because the hand odds are about 37.5% for Player 1 and 62.5% for Player 2, meaning that Player 1's EV in a $20 pot is about $7.50 and Player 2's EV is about $12.50, so the net profit is -$2.50 and $2.50, respectively.
+The all-in call scenario has -2.5 for Player 1 and 2.5 for Player 2 because the hand odds are about 37.5% for Player 1 and 62.5% for Player 2, meaning that Player 1's equity in a $20 pot is about $7.50 and Player 2's equity is about $12.50, so the net expected profit is -$2.50 and $2.50, respectively.

 | All-in Player/Call Player  | Call | Fold |
 |---|---|---|---|